Why do I get blurred vision?

 The Link Between Blood Sugar and Vision

 Diabetes is characterized by excessively high blood sugar levels.
 In some people it causes food to be digested faster than usual, leading to rapid spikes in blood sugar.
-Elevated blood sugar can lead to fluid to build up in the eyes, resulting in blurry vision.
+Elevated blood sugar can lead to fluid build-up in the eyes, resulting in blurry vision.

 The eye's natural crystalline lens and cornea are responsible for focusing light onto the retina for clear vision.
 The lens changes its shape to accommodate focusing on near or far objects.
 In some cases, when the eye swells due to excess fluid resulting from the high blood sugar, it temporarily doesn't focus light with the same accuracy.